mbartolotta345/more-canvas-tools/README.md

 3. [Spread Grade](#spread-grade): A particular tool for the speedgrader that replicates grades to other group members (based on email addresses found in the submitted Word document).
 Mostly only for courses that use Word Documents.
 4. [List Ungraded Submissions](#list-ungraded-submissions): A tool to list all ungraded submissions in a course.
 5. [List Recently Enrolled Users](#list-recently-enrolled-users): A tool to list all users who have recently enrolled in a course.
+6. [Dashboard Organization](#dashboard-organization): Two new buttons to customize class visibility and tags.

 ## Activity Report